 - EXPLORE, AT YOUR OWN PACE: You do not have enough offs and there is so much to cover, you cannot explore the entire LADAKH in 8 or 10 or 16 days and that is not experiencing, it is called covering.
 So ask yourself what you want and let it soak in before you head to tick-off the next thing in your limited time itinerary.
 Come back next time and do more.

 - CHERISH IT & PRESERVE IT: Observe more than you show, listen more than you speak, this way the land of high-passes and zen might give you a lesson in life.
 Remember it is you who is yearning to go this is beautiful place ever since you first heard of it and try and preserve the sanctity of this place for the next time you visit it is still the same as you left it.

-If you’re yearning to go on a bike trip to Ladakh, join us as we Escape to Ladakh on the 15th of June this year!
+If you’re yearning to go on a bike trip to Ladakh, join us as we Escape to Ladakh on 15 June this year!